Legionella Bacteria Testing

 About IEA’s Legionella Bacteria Testing Services

 Founded in 1984, IEA is an environmental health and safety consulting firm based in the Upper Midwest.
-We offer Legionella bacteria testing, water system sampling, and reporting for facilities such as schools, hospitals, nursing homes, outpatient facilities, veterans’ homes, and other residential and medical facilities.
+We offer Legionella bacteria testing, water system sampling, and reporting for facilities such as schools, hotels, hospitals, nursing homes, outpatient facilities, veterans’ homes, and other residential and medical facilities.

+Monitoring water quality parameters can ensure that water systems are maintained in a way that minimizes hazardous conditions that could encourage Legionella and other waterborne pathogens to flourish.
 IEA provides a range of services that assist facilities in identifying potential Legionella bacteria contamination.

 Testing Program Development

-In partnership with a facility’s plumbing, maintenance, or health and safety team, IEA works to locate contamination within a building’s systems.
+IEA works inn partnership with a facility’s plumbing, maintenance, or health and safety team, IEA works to locate contamination within a building’s systems.
 We will help identify:

 - Optimal testing locations to ensure we are testing areas where Legionella bacteria is typically found.